On the boundedness of Dunkl multipliers: Preliminaries from Dunkl analysis

 \section{Preliminaries from Dunkl analysis}

-In this section we briefly recall some of the relevant results from Dunkl theory.
+In this section we briefly recall some of the relevant results from our point of view for Dunkl theory.
 Our main aim is to set up notation and state the results that will be used in the sequel.
-The readers who are not familiar with the Dunkl theory are encouraged to read the references for more details.
-Later in this section we establish a Leibnitz formula for higher order Dunkl derivatives which plays a crucial role in proving one of our main results.
+The readers who are not familiar with the Dunkl theory are encouraged to read the references \cite{deJeuTDT, RoslerDOTA, RoslerAPRF} for more details.